-Events associated with the .EVENT command defined in section 10.7.8 and Table 10-9 can only be directly accessed from the recorder itself and are not contained within the recording data.
+Events associated with the .EVENT command defined in Table 10-9 can only be directly accessed from the recorder itself and are not contained within the recording data.
 This does not preclude defining an event driven by the .EVENT command to also be defined within the Recording Event setup record information and placed in the appropriate event entry within an event packet.
 The .EVENT recorder command and the Recording Event packets will not be directly linked in this standard and any linking between the two will be an implementation of this standard within a recorder.

-It is not the intent for the event packets within the data to be directly coupled with recorder events per the .EVENT command in section 10.7.8.
+It is not the intent for the event packets within the data to be directly coupled with recorder events per the .EVENT command in Table 10-9.

 a.
 Event Packet Location.
-Recording Event packets may be placed at any location within the recording after the first Time Data packet and before the last Root b.
-Channel Specific Data Word.
-The Packet Body portion of each Format 2 Packet begins with the Channel Specific Data word, which is formatted as shown in Figure 10-51.
+Recording Event packets may be placed at any location within the recording after the first Time Data packet and before the last Root Index Packet.

-Index Packet.
 This may be at the time each event occurs, after multiple events have occurred or at an interval of time or packets.
-The complete event log of a recording (defined in Event Period of Capture section 10.6.7.3c) is constituted by the contents of all event packets in a recording concatenated in order of which the event(s) occurred in time.
+The complete event log of a recording (defined in Event Period of Capture paragraph 10.6.7.3c) is constituted by the contents of all event packets in a recording concatenated in order of which the event(s) occurred in time.